Growing the Business

-In 2014 saw the completion of the joint venture alumina refinery and bauxite mine development with Ma'aden in Saudi Arabia in which AWAC has a 25.1% interest in the refinery and mine) produced 1.5 million tonnes of alumina (AWAC's share of production was 0.4 million tonnes).
+In 2017, the joint venture alumina refinery and bauxite mine development with Ma'aden in Saudi Arabia (in which AWAC has a 25.1% interest in the refinery and mine) produced 1.5 million tonnes of alumina (AWAC's share of production was 0.4 million tonnes).
 In 2018, this project is expected to operate aound it's nameplate capacity and will add 450,000 tonnes of low-cash cost alumina production to the AWAC portfolio.

 A major plank in Alumina Limited's growth strategy is to work closely with Alcoa to maximise AWAC's performance and ensure sustained growth.